codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 We need to add the tests in the build process.
 To do this we will get back to the pipeline settings of the application.
-First navigate to the Codefresh dashboard and locate the sample application.
-Then click on the *settings* icon.

-{% include
-image.html
-lightbox="true"
-file="/images/getting-started/quick-start-ci/dashboard.png"
-url="/images/getting-started/quick-start-ci/dashboard.png"
-alt="Changing build settings"
-caption="Changing build settings (click image to enlarge)" max-width="40%"
-%}

-The pipeline settings screen will appear.
-Codefresh has built-in support for unit testing.
-As part of the build process Codefresh already has a separate section labeled unit tests.
-Enter the following line:
+Click on the name of the pipeline in the build log screen.

+The sample application already has unit tests that can be executed with:

 ```
 python setup.py test
 ```

-These are the expected command for the sample application, so feel free to replace them with your own unit test command.
+Edit the pipeline as below:

+`codefresh.yml`
+{% highlight yaml %}
-{% include
+{% raw %}
-image.html
-lightbox="true"
-file="/images/getting-started/quick-start-ci/unit-tests.png"
-url="/images/getting-started/quick-start-ci/unit-tests.png"
-alt="Adding Unit tests"
+version: '1.0'
+stages:
+  - checkout
+  - package
+  - test
+steps:
+  main_clone:
+    title: Cloning main repository...
+    type: git-clone
+    repo: '${{CF_REPO_OWNER}}/${{CF_REPO_NAME}}'
+    revision: '${{CF_REVISION}}'
+    stage: checkout
+  MyAppDockerImage:
+    title: Building Docker Image
+    type: build
+    stage: package
+    image_name: my-app-image
+    working_directory: ./
+    tag: v1.0.1
+    dockerfile: Dockerfile
+  MyUnitTests:
-caption="Adding Unit tests (click image to enlarge)" max-width="50%"
+    title: Running Unit tests
+    image: '${{MyAppDockerImage}}'
+    stage: test
+    commands:
+      - python setup.py test
+{% endraw %}
-%}
+{% endhighlight %}

+Here we have added a new [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) in its own stage that runs unit tests.
+Freestyle steps are running custom commands inside docker containers and in this case we run the python command inside the docker image that was just created from the previous step (mentioned by the `image` property)

-Notice that Codefresh also has the capability to run integration tests as well.
+Notice that Codefresh also has the capability to run [integration tests]({{site.baseurl}}/docs/codefresh-yaml/steps/composition-1/) and get [test results]({{site.baseurl}}/docs/testing/test-reports/) as well.
 Therefore, regardless of the type of tests you employ, Codefresh can accommodate your testing process in a fully automated manner as part of the main build.

-Once you are done with the unit test lines, click first the *Save* button to apply your changes and then the *Build* button to restart the build.
+Click first the *Save* button to apply your changes and then the *Run* button to restart the build.

 This time the build results will contain a new section labeled *Running unit tests*.
 It will contain the test output of the application.